josephjacobmorris/learnings/Java/Performance and Memory/PerformanceAndMemoryTuning.md

 > 2) the objects are passed by copying the value of reference while the actual object actually resides in the heap.
 ### Metaspace

+### Escaping References

+* using iterator
+* copying the collections
+* using immutable collections
+* using copy constructor
+* using interface to create immutable objects

 ## Runtime Optimization
 ### JVM Params
 |               Flag                |                                                                                            Description                                                                                            |